patch100/ERM387/source/index.html.md

 <aside class="notice">
   We should have a registration page/flow.
   <BR>
-  When successful, a confirmation link should be sent via email.
+  When successful, a confirmation link could be sent via email.
   <BR>
   To activate the account, the user should follow the link.
   <BR>